AdamRingler/Bootstrap-Magnitude-Based-Predictions/README.md

 For videos visit: http://www.complementarytraining.com/bmbp

-There has been a lot of fuss regarding Magnitude Based Inference (MBI) lately, peaking with the recent article and video by Kristin Sainani.
-The originators of MBI, Will Hopkins and Alan Batterham, recently posted their commentary of the critiques at sportsci.org.
+There has been a lot of fuss regarding [Magnitude Based Inference][1] (MBI) lately, peaking with the recent article and video by [Kristin Sainani][2].
+The originators of MBI, [Will Hopkins][3] and [Alan Batterham][4], recently posted their commentary of the critiques at sportsci.org.
 With the video below I wanted to give my opinion, but also provide rationale for “novel” techniques, that might seem more intuitive for the coaches.
 I am aware that I might end up labelled stupid or erroneous, but that is the risk I am willing to take.

 Long story short, Null Hypothesis Testing (NHT) and Magnitude Based Inference (MBI) revolve around estimating MEAN/AVERAGE effects in population.
 But, as a coach I am not really concerned about estimates of the mean/average effects in the populations, but INDIVIDUAL effects in my group (and/or population).
 So, assuming we know the Smallest Worthwhile Change (SWC), which could be estimated using 0.2 x SD between individuals, or using our best guess as a coach (e.g. improvement in 1RM of 2.5kg might be deem smallest worthwhile improvement, while 1kg is not), we might be interested in estimating how many ATHLETES are likely to get harmful/trivial/beneficial effects.
 Not mean/average effects, but individual effects.